 Indian rice pudding, also known as Kheer originated in the Indian subcontinent.
 It's traditionally made with milk, sugar, and Basmati rice (or rice, tapioca, vermicelli, or sweet corn), and flavored with Indian spices such as cardamom and saffron.

-Kheer is made by bringing milk and sugar to a boil and adding either rice or vermicelli to it.
-It’s flavored with Indian spices, such as cardamom and saffron, along with raisins, cashews, almonds, or pistachios.
-It takes about 30 minutes to make and is served at the end of a meal as a dessert.
+Kheer takes about 30 minutes to make and is served at the end of a meal as a dessert.

 - Saffron - this adds a delicious flavor and adds a little color.
 If you don't have this ingredient, feel free to skip it.
 It will still taste great!

-- Additional ingredients to add more flavor, including raisins, slivered almonds, pistachios, or any other nut.
+- Optional Ingredients - Add more flavor, including raisins, slivered almonds, pistachios, and seeds.

-- Soak the rice in water for at least 30 minutes (or overnight).
-Once it’s done soaking, rinse the rice in water until it runs clear.
+1. Soak the Basmati rice in water.
+Ideally, you want to soak the rice for at least 30 minutes or overnight.
+Thoroughly rinse the rice in water until it runs clear.

-- Turn off the heat and let the kheer cool down for a few minutes and thicken.
-Add additional toppings and serve immediately or store for later.
+6. Turn off the heat and let the Indian rice pudding cool down for a few minutes.
+Add additional toppings, if desired, and serve or store for later.